jiemluo/siads643-week2/README.md

 ```

 ### Data Files
+The dataset comes in two parts: a training set and a test set for the competition.
+For the purposes of this project, only the training set is used.
+The training set includes the target variable, which allows for supervised learning tasks.
+The dataset is further split into training and validation subsets to train and evaluate the model's performance.

 Ensure you have the Titanic dataset in CSV format available.
 The script expects the following columns as a minimum:
   - Survived (the target variable)
   - Pclass